WilliamLiPro/TrajectoryEstimation/README.md

 # TrajectoryEstimation
-Fast trajectory MAP and its corresponding application in path planning and visual tracking For more information, please contact author by: williamli_pro@163.com
+Fast trajectory MAP and its corresponding application in path planning and visual tracking.
+For more information, please contact author by: williamli_pro@163.com

 Tips: part of the tests need path configuration.
 Please replace the relative path into your absolute path (this program) if necessary.